LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 ## Summary

 *"Beware of toolchains or distributions that are offered to you for free as part of a hardware package: they are often poorly configured and not maintained.
 In any case, you should make the choice according to your situation, and then be consistent in its use throughout the project."*

+# Chapter 3.
+All About Bootloaders

+*"The bootloader [...] starts the system up and loads the operating system kernel. [...] it passes control from itself to the kernel using [...] a device tree (flattened device tree or FDT)"*

+## What does a bootloader do?

+*"the bootloader has two main jobs:*

+- *basic system initialization and*
+- *the loading of the kernel"*

+*"Typically, the only resources operational at the beginning [after booting] are a single CPU core and some on-chip static memory."*

+## The boot sequence

+### Phase 1: ROM code